 But Peter said, "No!"
 (Even on something like "clean and unclean.")
 I think that was outstanding, because this was not just something that was "unclean."
 Peter said that it also included things that were "common."
 Do you know what things were common?
 Something that was common would be a clean piece of meat that had become defiled by coming into contact with something that was dirty.
 It could be something that was just dropped on the ground.

 Now let us extend this same principle a little bit further.
-Lucifer was God's government on earth.
-Did God want the angels, who were under Lucifer's authority, to obey Lucifer [when he rebelled]?
+Helel was God's government on earth.
+Did God want the angels, who were under Helel's authority, to obey Helel [when he rebelled]?
 The answer to that is self-evident.
 Absolutely not!
 "God's government" can tell you to do wrong things.
 Whose responsibility is it, to make the decision?
 It is the individual's responsibility.
 It comes on you.
 It comes on me.
 We are to prove all things and to hold fast to that which is good.

 Let us carry it a little bit further; because we really have not touched on the church yet, have we?
 In Acts 20, the apostle Paul is saying his good-byes to fellow ministers there in Asia Minor.